 "Are you two done yet?
 It's like watching a bad reality TV show," said an older gentleman into their earpieces, who had to shout over the noise coming from the helicopter blades.

 The woman exhaled in annoyance as the man nodded that he was ready.
 She took up the slack in the ropes and activated the winch.
-The man pulled his arms in.
-He slid through the hole she cut in the glass and descended steadily towards the warhead, which was hanging by a chain fifty feet above the concrete warehouse floor.
+The man pulled his arms in as he slid through the hole she cut in the glass, descending steadily towards the warhead, which was hanging by a chain fifty feet above the concrete warehouse floor.